-ABOUT THE UNION
+ABOUT THE UNION:

-Our stance remains resolute in advocating socially progressive legislation in the interests of all workers and, indeed, the vast majority of the population.
+We remain determined in advocating socially progressive legislation in the interests of all workers and, indeed, the vast majority of the population.

 The advocacy is far-reaching, embedded in a political society where the rights of workers and all citizens are guaranteed.
 The earliest battles of the labour movement were conducted to achieve universal suffrage, a political objective, as well as international and free education, freedom of association and a free press.

 To achieve this, the labour movement has, in most countries sought to exercise political power through its own parties.